JacobBHartman/vasserballverband/README.md

 So far I've managed to scrap together a very production-unfriendlyAPI with no front-end but it works.
 I have a simple table.
 Now I need to create an app front-end that will communicate with my api.

 Mid-day update: I now have an application called TOP_CIFSS that is separate from my API.
 As of now they run on the same server.
 I shall detail the interactions between my apps before I move on.
 Also, before the end of the day I should get a basic installation instructions put together.

+#### 18th Day of December, 2018
+So now I have an easy to use install script that can spin up a GCP instance ASAP.
+I needed this because I want to be able to start from scratch each time I come in to work.